Reputation Management FAQs

 The panel’s contents are informed by other data sources - many of which we develop as part of your reputation management campaign.

-By improving the data and information architecture of underlying sources, we can improve how your brand appears in search results.
+By improving underlying sources' data and information architecture, we can improve how your brand appears in search results.

 Find out more about Google's Knowledge Panel here